 When it comes to motherhood, there is a lot of pressure to be perfect.
 Before you read any further, let me tell you, there is no such thing as perfection.
-We are all human and we all make mistakes.
+We are all human, and we all make mistakes.
 If you can master the qualities of a good mother, you are already doing the best you can.
 The beauty of these qualities is that none of them involve emptying your bank account.

-After pondering this question for a few weeks, I decided to work with a mom friend of mine to come up with a list of what we think are the 12 best qualities of a good mother!
+After pondering this question for a few weeks, I decided to work with a mom friend to come up with a list of what we think are the 12 best qualities of a good mother!
 And here they are…

 Table of Contents